In 2009, Fiona Broome began to notice something odd going on in the world.

 - After you’ve tracked for two weeks, you can read this post where I show you an easy way to determine the calories and macros you need to lose body fat.

 - Keep tracking everything for 6-8 weeks and be patient.
 You didn’t gain the fat you want to lose in 6 weeks, and it’s gonna take time to lose it too.

 As I said above, there’s a difference between lying and confabulation.
 If you’re not tracking what you eat, you’re simply not aware of how much you’re eating.
-You might “think” you’re doing the right thing to lose weight — eating “healthy” foods and exercising.
+And that’s why you’re not losing weight even if you are eating “healthy” foods and exercising.